Andrewjruble/School_District_Analysis/README.md

 - Looking at the distict summary, the percent overall passing lowered around .27%.
 - The overall passing percent at Thomas High School was similar at about .3%.
 - Relative to other schools, Thomas High School did not move above or below a school in any catergory, but it only perform .0004 overall better than it's next contender in the updated version
 - Looking at performances based on school spending, the two middle bins ($585-$629, $630-$644) had dastric differences.
 With quantities big enough to incite more investigation (9% difference in one catergory), it was noticied that an error was made in the code.
+While the spending bin quantities are correct in the updated code, the labels on both and the original code are incorrect.
+When the analyst returns home to access Jupyter Notebook again, the error will be fixed